kotton21/autopotter/README.md

 ## New branch persistent threads:

 The primary purpose of this update is to refactor the gpt_manager (or responsses Manager) to allow persistent threads so that we can have an ogoing conversation.
 This means uploading using the thread id, and adding a queue to respect the token limit.

+Ok Done.

+Now: rapid itteration on the video output quality!!
+- should be able to start a new thread with all data: ig, etc.
+- then run autopotter_workflow --video-draft-only to get videos
+- modify instructions, as needed!

+Big Problem:
+The AI doesn't actually know the content of the media it's using Write a quick script to downsample the images, and grab frames from the videos?
+What will providing this do for chatgpt?

+Autopost_workflow should re-run if there is a json or video creation error!